Brolivar/Lost-Found-App/README.md

 This project was developed as my final's degree project, starting on June 2019, with the guidance of a senior iOS developer, from who I could learn (and apply) the newest, and most used patterns and structures (such as MVVM or Coordination Pattern).

 NOTE: This is an old, un updated version, many of the functionalities (such as notifications, real-time chat) and UI redesign are not available here.
-New updated modules will be uploaded soon as the released version gets updated.
+New updated modules will be uploaded soon, as the released version gets updated.

 ### Features